Building an IT infrastructure [Converged, Hyper-converged and Public Cloud]

 Setting up data storage units in your organization can be a complex and hectic, to say the least.
 You not only have to calculate your current storage requirements but also predict your future requirements so that you don’t suddenly go out of resources.
 Now, you may end up using the entire storage quickly or you may not use half of it — leading to loss of investment.

 On the other hand, cloud companies provide the scalability that you require by adding infrastructure in small increments.
+For example, we at Simform have used AWS EC2 instances to eliminate manual intervention of increasing or decreasing server capacity for one of our clients.
+Here’s the case study.

 With automation, cloud companies no longer need to continuously reconfigure their servers whenever a change in the infrastructure is made.
 Instead, the applications are designed to adapt to the changes automatically.